Alan Wilzig

-Alan Wilzig (born April 20, 1965) is an American entrepreneur, philanthropist, semi-professional race car driver, and restaurateur.
+Alan Wilzig is an American entrepreneur, philanthropist, semi-professional race car driver, and restaurateur.
 He was formerly CEO, president and chairman of the Trust Company of New Jersey.

 Background and early life

 Wilzig was born and raised in Clifton, New Jersey, to Siggi Wilzig, a Polish Holocaust survivor, and Naomi (né Sisselman), a New Jersey native.
+He is Jewish.
 He has two siblings, Ivan Wilzig and Sherry Wilzig.
 Siggi Wilzig purchased the Trust Company of New Jersey (TCNJ) in 1968, and built it into a 45-branch franchise.

 Career

 Finance

 After graduating from the Wharton School of the University of Pennsylvania in 1987, Wilzig joined the Trust Company of New Jersey.
 He was elected to the board of directors in 1997, promoted to senior executive vice president and chief operating officer in 1999, and named president and CEO in 2002.
 After his father's passing in 2003, he was appointed chairman of the board, while continuing in his role as president and CEO.
 During this period, the bank expanded to 75 branches and nearly doubled in market value.
 In December 2003, North Fork Bank agreed to purchase TCNJ for approximately $752 million in cash and stock.
 North Fork officially acquired TCNJ on May 17, 2004.
 Following the merger, Wilzig became a director at North Fork.